Hablamos Español Insurance Companies We Work With

 What do client contracts usually require?

 Commonly E&O and cyber at specified limits, general liability, additional insured status, primary and noncontributory wording, and sometimes an umbrella.
-The terms vary by contract.
+The terms vary by contract, and larger clients tend to ask for more.
+We compare what the clause asks for against what your policy carries.

 Does a certificate satisfy the requirement?

 Not by itself.
-A certificate shows a policy exists, but the endorsements behind it, like additional insured, are what satisfy the requirement.
-Verify the endorsements.
+A certificate shows a policy exists, but the endorsements behind it, like additional insured, are what tend to satisfy the requirement.
+Verifying the actual endorsement, not just the certificate, is the step firms most often skip.

 What if my coverage does not meet the contract?

 A gap can put you in breach or delay onboarding.
-We compare the requirement to your policy and flag the shortfall first.
-Legal questions should go to your attorney.
+We compare the requirement to your policy and flag the shortfall first, so it can be addressed before you sign.
+Contract and legal questions should go to your attorney.

 RS